Joannarama/the-Oracle/README.md

 - [Gitpod](https://gitpod.io/projects) - code editor for the project used to write and update the code.
 - [GitHub](https://github.com/) - used as version control software to maintain, upload and share code.
 - [Google Fonts](https://fonts.google.com/) - used to import fonts to website
-- [GoogleDev Tools](https://developer.chrome.com/docs/devtools/) - was used to help investigate issues with code and visually see what code was related to which area on the page.
-The console function was also used for JavaScript
+- [GoogleDev Tools](https://developer.chrome.com/docs/devtools/) - used to investigate and debug the code in the browser
+- [favicon](https://favicon.io) - used to generate the crystal ball favicon

-## Testing
+## Code Testing
 - the website was tested iteratively throughout the build, ensuring that all navigaation, interactive elements and responsiveness were working correctly.

 ### HTML testing